 The steps to proposing a faculty led study abroad program are relatively similar to proposing a new SEBS Course with the addition of an international partner.
 New study abroad programs can be developed with the assistance of the SEBS Office of Global Engagement and will be run through the Rutgers Global Study Abroad Office.
 The most successful study abroad programs are rooted in the curriculum with faculty and administrative support.

-Working in collaboration with both the SEBS Office of International Programs and the Rutgers Gobal Study Abroad Office early in the process will allow for faster program development.
+Working in collaboration with both the SEBS Office of Global Engagement and the Rutgers Gobal Study Abroad Office early in the process will allow for faster program development.
 Early meetings will include discussions on program feasibility, costs, and safety in addition to academic content and support.